 16.2.4.3 NSCE-C

 The interactions related to network slice capability enablement functions between the VAL client(s) and the network slice capability enablement client within a VAL UE are supported by the NSCE-C reference point.
-The NSCE client may receive an application requirement change over NSCE-C. Further, the NSCE client may provide a notification on the network slice adaptation upon successful adaptation of the slice to application mapping.
+The NSCE client may receive application requirement change, application client information (such as its KQI) over NSCE-C. Further, the NSCE client may provide a notification on the network slice adaptation upon successful adaptation of the slice to application mapping.

 16.2.4.4 NSCE-S

 The interactions related to network slice capability enablement functions between the VAL server(s) and the network slice capability enablement server are supported by the NSCE-S reference point.
-This reference point is an instance of CAPIF-2 reference point as specified in 3GPP TS 23.222 [8].
+This reference point is an instance of CAPIF-2 reference point as specified in 3GPP TS 23.222 [8].This reference point supports network slice capability exposure such as: application layer slice lifecycle management, fault diagnosis, slice API configuration and mapping, QoS verification, slice performance analytics exposure etc which are specified in TS 23.435[x].

 16.2.4.5 N33

 The reference point N33 supports the interactions between the network slice capability enablement server and the NEF and is specified in 3GPP TS 23.501 [10].
 N33 is used for the network-based mechanism for slice re-mapping, where NSCE server acting as AF influences the URSP rules for the application traffic per UE by providing a guidance on the route selection parameters (including the S-NSSAI and DNN mapping), as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4.

+4.2.5.5 NSCE-E

+The interactions between the NSCE servers are generically referred to as NSCE-E reference point. this reference point supports information collection from other NSCE servers.

+16.2.5 Service-based interfaces

+The architecture for enabling network slice capability enablement service contains the following service-based interfaces:

+Sval: Service-based interface exhibited by VAL server.

+Snsce: Service-based interface exhibited by NSCE server.

+Unsce-c: Service-based interface exhibited by NSCE client.

+NOTE: Detailed specification of Unsce-c is based on implementation.

 16.3 Procedures and information flows for network slice capability enablement